-In addition, we are giving her several techniques during physiotherapy treatments to own.
-The physiotherapy treatments that we are enable providing her include stretching exercises to help the muscles be more elastic and toned.
-Correct posture treatment also is given to prevents fatigue because muscles are being used more efficiently.
-We always give her walking gait therapy to alternate sinuous movements of different segments of the body with least expenditure of energy.
-Manipulation therapy to treat musculoskeletal pain and disability; it is mostly kneading and manipulation of muscles, joint mobilization and joint manipulation.
-And we are also practicing hydrotherapy as a musculoskeletal disorders such as arthritis, ankylosing spondylitis, or spinal cord injuries and spasticity.
+Correct posture treatment also are given to prevents fatigue because muscles are being used more efficiently.
+Height adjustable children parallel for making her stand properly.
+We are always giving her the walking gait therapy to alternate sinuous movements of different segments of the body with least expenditure of energy.
+Manipulation therapy to treat musculoskeletal pain and disability; it mostly kneading and manipulation of muscles, joint mobilization and joint manipulation.
+And we are also practicing hydrotherapy for used to treat musculoskeletal disorders such as arthritis, ankylosing spondylitis, or spinal cord injuries and spasticity.

-Rosy has made lots of progress in the past six months at St Nicholas Home.
-Nowadays, she is able to stand and sit by herself and needs little guidance.
-She is able to walk around the dining table without any assistance, use her hands forward and sideways, stand up and move from one position to another.
-However, the most significant improvement is that she is able to stand steadily and independently.
-We are planning to train her using mobility device so that she can lead an independent life in future.
-We are also very encouraged by her parents who have taken a step forward rosy development.
+Jasmine made lots of progression since the past six months at St Nicholas Home.
+Nowadays, she able to stand and sit her own and slightly needs guidance.
+She is able to walk around the dining table without any assistance, use her hands when forward and sideways, hold stand up and move from one position to another.
+We plan to train her with using mobility device so that she can lead an independent life in future.
+We are also very encouraged by his parents who have taken a step forward jasmine development.

 Your donations and generous contributions are the reasons that our children could blossom and build up their self-confidence.
 These kind helps that children to get the better future although they are physically challenged.
 Giving is not just about making a donation.
 It is about making a difference.We hope that you well continue to show your compassion for them.